This post may contain affiliate links, meaning I may earn a commission for recommending products. Read my disclosure policy for more info.

 Next, be sure to stay on top of your prenatal appointments.

 If you tend to struggle with appointment dates, consider getting a planner to stay organized.
+There’s also a printable appointment log in our pregnancy and baby planner if you’d like to take that route.

 Continue to eat healthy and stay hydrated